Bomb Iran: Origins

-Ruhollah Khomeini, and encourages hate crimes against Muslims.

 In addition to these parodies, another version of "Bomb Iran" was written by radio personalities Dana Michaels and Tom Rivers.
 This version of the song was produced by Rivers and performed by Michaels (guitar and vocals), Ernie Norris (guitar and vocals), John Rode (guitar and vocals), Mark Lewis (vocals), and Tony Blake (vocals), who called themselves the "Not Current in This Time Zone Singers".
 It was first aired on KFQD Radio (where Rivers was program director) in Anchorage, Alaska on April 25, 1980, immediately after an attempt to rescue the American hostages in Tehran failed.
 Rivers later wrote in Billboard Magazine, "the phones lit up like a Christmas tree.
 We logged more than 20,000 calls in three days...and they were 97 percent positive."
-Because of the song’s popularity in Australia and New Zealand, EMI Records called Rivers to discuss a possible recording contract and tour.
+Because of the song's popularity in Australia and New Zealand, EMI Records called Rivers to discuss a possible recording contract and tour.

 Another version of "Bomb Iran" was recorded in 1980 by a group called "J.C. & the B-1 Bombers".

-Vince Vance & The Valiants
+Vince Vance & the Valiants

-The most popular version of "Bomb Iran" was recorded by Vince Vance & The Valiants in 1980.
+The most popular version of "Bomb Iran" was recorded by Vince Vance & the Valiants in 1980.
 The single was popular and frequently requested on the radio, but never charted because it lacked distribution and the rights to the music were not properly acquired.
-The song also provoked death threats and other altercations against the lead singer.
+The song threatening Iran with nuclear annihilation also provoked retaliatory death threats and other altercations against the lead singer.
 However, after some legal wrangling, the single was finally re-released by Paid Records in September 1980.
-After its second release, the song reached number 101 in the Billboard Bubbling Under Hot 100 Singles.
+After its second release, the song reached number 101 on the Billboard Bubbling Under Hot 100 Singles chart.
 The 1980 recording, along with a 1987 remix, was eventually included in the band's album I Know What it Means to Miss New Orleans, released in 1996.

 One year after the original single release, in 1981, the band released another parody on the same topic called "Nuke Iran", to the tune of Gene Chandler's "Duke of Earl".
-In 2005, they created a similarly themed parody of The Coasters' song "Yakety Yak", this time with Iraq as the target, called "Yakety Yak (Bomb Iraq)".
+In 2005, they created a similarly themed parody of the Coasters' song "Yakety Yak", this time with Iraq as the target, called "Yakety Yak (Bomb Iraq)".
 Foreshadowing this, The Rush Limbaugh Show in 1990 featured a parody of "Barbara Ann" called "Bomb Iraq" following the start of the Gulf War.

 John McCain controversy

-The parody lived on and became political fodder when, on April 17, 2007, in Senator John McCain's (R-AZ) campaign for the 2008 presidential election, at an appearance in Murrells Inlet, South Carolina, he responded to an audience question about military action against Iran by referring to "that old Beach Boys song, 'Bomb Iran'," then singing the parody chorus, "Bomb, bomb, bomb, bomb, anyway, ah ..."
+The parody lived on and became political fodder when, on April 17, 2007, in Senator John McCain's (R-AZ) campaign for the 2008 presidential election, at an appearance in Murrells Inlet, South Carolina, he responded to an audience question about military action against Iran by referring to "that old Beach Boys song, 'Bomb Iran'", then singing the parody chorus, "Bomb, bomb, bomb, bomb, anyway, ah ..."
 McCain later claimed he was only joking, but his opponents used his comments against him throughout the 2008 campaign.